wrijugh/ckad/create-dev-vm-ubuntu-azure.md

 - Use manages disk.
 This will immensely reduce the cost of VM as compared to the Standard or Premium SSD which is the default.
 So if we don't mention that we will use unmanaged disks then Azure CLI will use managed disk with Premium SSD.
   > While doing so you don't need to pre-create a storage.
 If we consider to create a storage and mention that it will be Locally Redundant then it would first find if there is any such storage matching the criteria.
 If nothing is found then it would create the storage before creating the VM.
-- Network: Virtual Network, Subnet, Public IP all will be created automatically by Azure CLI before the VM creation.
+- Network: Virtual Network, Subnet, Public IP, NSG (for port 22), NIC all will be created automatically by Azure CLI before the VM creation.
-- NSG can also be attached to ensure that for Linux SSH port 22 is open.
 - Enable Auto-Shutdown.
 We must explicitly apply this setting post VM creation it is provisioned.
+A big cost saving.

 ## Script to Create VM